Are Maine Coon Cats Naughty?

 - Neglected emotionally

-Young cats, even kittens, are less likely to have a firm understanding of what is okay and what is not okay and therefore are more likely to act out.
-Accidentally or not.
+Maine Coon kittens are no more naughty than any other kitten.
+Young cats, even kittens, are less likely to understand what is okay and what’s not and, therefore are more likely to act out.

 A Maine Coon kitten will scratch, cry, and chew the furniture.
 But this is part of them growing up, they are exploring their new world, and you need to have a little patience with them.

-In that regard, it is important to distinguish juvenile playing and mischief from outwardly bad Maine Coon behavior like ripping up cushions on the couch.
+Maine Coons are unlikely to be naughty just for the sake of it.
+Therefore, it’s important to distinguish juvenile playing and mischief from outwardly bad Maine Coon behavior like ripping up cushions on the couch.

 1. Loneliness

+Maine Coon cats hate being left alone.
 Here’s how long you can leave a Maine Coon cat on its own.

 Even as a full-grown adult a Maine Coon should not be left alone for more than 8-10 hours at a time.
 Longer than this can be stressful and upsetting for your Maine Coon cat as they are extremely social beings.